marionettejs/blog/source/_posts/easy-start-with-javascript-frameworks.md

 > Note: Scripts are loaded using [cdn](https://en.wikipedia.org/wiki/Content_delivery_network), instead of copying files locally.

-`#app` is a main region where all content using Marionette.js will be rendered.
+`#app` is the main region where all content using Marionette.js will be rendered.

-Now we need create some javascript file but before doing that we should look at the [documentation](http://marionettejs.com/docs/v3.1.0/marionette.application.html).
+We need create some javascript file but, before doing that, we should look at the [documentation](http://marionettejs.com/docs/v3.1.0/marionette.application.html).

 So we will extend `Marionette.Application` class to create our own.
 We use for this inheritance principle.